RIKEN-RCCS/lens3/doc/user-guide.md

 ![Pool creation page](ug2.jpg)

-The pool edit page is to add buckets and acces keys.
+The pool edit page is to add buckets and access keys.
 Click "Add" or "New" buttons.
-Clicking "Show bucket pool" on the top moves to a pool list page which displays a summaries of pools created.
+Clicking "Show bucket pool" on the top moves to a pool list page which will display a summaries of pools created.

 ![Pool edit page](ug3.jpg)

 The pool list page shows a list of pools.
-Clicking "Edit" moves back to the page for addtion of buckets and access keys.
+Clicking "Edit" moves back to the page for addition of buckets and access keys.
 Clicking "Delete" removes the pool.

 ![Pool list page](ug4.jpg)